This event has passed; we invite you to engage with the recording below and register for the next Unlearning!

 And today, she’s the CEO creating the future of work with her team at LTHJ Global — leading the organizational Diversity, Equity & Inclusion evolution from the inside out.

-This event will include live ASL interpretation.
+This event included ASL interpretation which faced technical difficulties.
 If you are seeking additional support, please write to us: firstname.lastname@example.org.

 We explored this together in the shared space of our virtual Zoom event on Unlearning Abelism.